-This project will construct 76 affordable apartments in the new Cambrian Rise neighborhood being developed on the former Burlington College property on North Avenue.
+Laurentide Apartments is the 76-unit affordable apartment building currently under construction in the new Cambrian Rise neighborhood on North Avenue.
 Providing affordable rental housing for low-income residents is one of CDBG's national objectives.
 The project will also set aside 18% of the apartments for people who are currently homeless, or are at risk of becoming homeless with a case manager on-site to help residents get connected to the services they need to be successful in their housing.